The Art of Eddie Burrup

 - exhibited: Rebecca Hossack Gallery, London, July 2000

-- from the estate of Elizabeth Durack
+- collection: estate of Elizabeth Durack

 - Alternative title